openmrs/openmrs-esm-core/docs/README.md

 but this is not a requirement of OpenMRS Frontend 3.0.
 Indeed, the entire purpose of choosing a microfrontends-based architecture was to allow collaboration between different teams using different technologies.
-If you are developing microfrontends in a technology other than React, please tell us so in the [#microfrontends](https://openmrs.slack.com/archives/CHP5QAE5R) channel on Slack.
+If you are developing frontend modules in a technology other than React, please tell us so in the [#microfrontends](https://openmrs.slack.com/archives/CHP5QAE5R) channel on Slack.
 We'd love to work with you to make the development experience as smooth as possible, and take the opportunity to expand OpenMRS Frontend 3.0 support for different